colyseus/docs/docs/server/room.md

 The `client` instance from the server-side is responsible for the **transport** layer between the server and the client.
 It should not be confused with the [`Client` from the client-side SDK](/client/), as they have completely different purposes.

 You operate on `client` instances from [`this.clients`](#clients-client), [`Room#onJoin()`](#onjoin-client-options-auth), [`Room#onLeave()`](#onleave-client-consented) and [`Room#onMessage()`](#onmessage-type-callback).

-!!!
-Note
-    This is the raw WebSocket connection coming from the [`ws`](https://www.npmjs.com/package/ws) package.
-There are more methods available which aren't encouraged to use along with Colyseus.

 ### Properties